altocodenl/tagaway/readme.md

-# ac:pic :: a home for your pictures
+# ac;pic :: a home for your pictures

 ## About

-ac:pic is an application that allows you to store and manage your pictures. ac:pic is built by [Altocode](https://altocode.nl).
+ac;pic is an application that allows you to store and manage your pictures. ac;pic is built by [Altocode](https://altocode.nl).
 While the service itself is paid, Altocode freely shares the code for all purposes, including commercial ones.

 To understand why we're sharing the source code of a commercial product, please read [our manifesto](http://federicopereiro.com/manifesto).
 If that's too long to read, in a nutshell: we want to share our code so that others can learn from it and contribute to us.
 Sharing is the way to progress.

 ## Status

 The application is currently under development and has not been launched yet.
-We estimate to have an alpha by September 2018 and a beta before the end of 2018.
+We estimate to have an alpha by the end of 2019.

 ## Routes